Permit me to quote the famous monologue from William Shakespeare’s “As You Like It”:

 At the same time as indulging in live theatre promotions, Wren launched a National Opera Company, bringing out various distinguished conductors and soloists from Europe.
 Ever the publicist, at one performance Wren even had his Caulfield Cup winner, Murmur, galloped onto the stage.
-Later on, Wren purchased the freehold of the Criterion Theatre and the Criterion Hotel in Park Street, Sydney, marking one of his relatively few investments in the Harbour City.
+Later on, Wren purchased the freehold of the Criterion Theatre and the Criterion Hotel in Park Street, Sydney, marking one of his relatively few investments in our Harbour City.
 It proved a good investment, too!
 As James Griffin relates in his biography of Wren, in 1927 when the Labor-controlled City Council opened up the Bathurst to Park Street block to cope with traffic flows, the Criterion Theatre was demolished, and Wren paid £267,000 compensation, which some critics considered was about £80,000 too much.

 Thus, in those years before the First World War, Wren began to develop a diversified and geographically scattered business portfolio which down through the years expanded alongside his racing and boxing promotions.
 However legally dubious the source of his first fortune, Wren subsequently demonstrated with his diverse and successful investments that he was an entrepreneur and financial investor of the first order.
 Moreover, he was no mere chance speculator or ruthless asset stripper of our more modern age.
 Wren understood how to build a business.
 However, apart from his later mining interests in Fiji, Wren’s commercial investments were very much domestic.
 Indeed, apart from his honeymoon to New Zealand and a trip to Fiji, Wren never travelled overseas.
 But when it came to his Australian enterprises, particularly in entertainment, Wren had an international flair.
 John Cain Jr., the 41st Premier of Victoria, considered Wren at one stage ‘arguably the most innovative and audacious showman in Australia’.